-The aforementioned ways in which a mother might lose her chance at securing custody are the main ways in which a court will gauge the fitness of a mother as a parent.
+The aforementioned ways in which a mother might lose her chance at securing primary custody in a divorce are the main ways in which a court will gauge the fitness of a mother as a parent.
 A mother who has abused her children, engaged in illegal activity, placed her children at risk in the past, or does not earn an income and has no financial ability to provide for her children, the court will likely deem the mother unfit for custody.

-Are Mothers More Likely to Get Custody?
+Are Mothers More Likely to Get Primary Custody?

 Despite the fact that many family courts have started giving fathers more acknowledgment in family court proceedings, mothers continue to obtain custody at much higher rates than fathers.
 Today, this is not necessarily due to gender tropes regarding the supposed roles between mothers and fathers, but rather the common differences in work schedules between mothers and fathers.
 Statistically, fathers tend to work longer hours daily and more hours weekly than mothers, meaning they often have less time to spend at home with their children.

-Do Mothers Have More Rights Than Fathers?
+Do Mothers Have More Rights Than Fathers In A Divorce?

 Technically, the family laws in place in California and throughout the United States do not provide any additional rights for mothers or fathers.
 However, unfortunately, the long-standing gender roles for mothers and fathers continue to sway some family court judges to rule in favor of custody determinations that align with these traditional gender roles.
 It is easy for any divorcing father to feel significantly disadvantaged or even hopeless in a custody determination.
 However, the right Pasadena child support attorney can help them make a strong case for custody and ensure a fair and reasonable child support arrangement.